vitessio/website/content/en/docs/reference/vreplication.md

 The select statement has the following features (and restrictions):

-* The Select expressions can be any deterministic mysql expression.
+* The Select expressions can be any deterministic MySQL expression.
   Subqueries are not supported.
 Among aggregate expressions, only `count(*)` and `sum(col)` are supported.
 * The where clause can only contain the `in_keyrange` construct.
 It